Jackie Carr (footballer, born 1891)

-John Carr (26 November 1892 – 10 May 1942) was an English professional footballer.
+John Carr (26 November 1891 – 10 May 1942) was an English professional footballer.
 He made 449 league appearances for Middlesbrough, scoring 81 times.
 He was also capped twice for England.

 Playing career

 Club career

+Carr was born in South Bank, near Middlesbrough, the third of four brothers.
+His younger brother, George Carr, was also a professional footballer.
+Carr started at South Bank and played in the 1910 FA Amateur Cup final.

-Born in South Bank, near Middlesbrough, Carr signed a professional contract with his hometown club on 25 January 1911, after having already played as an amateur.
+Carr signed a professional contract with his hometown club on 25 January 1911.
 He had four brothers, all of whom played for Middlesbrough: Walter and Harry, who signed as amateurs, and Willie and George, who both signed professional contracts for the club.

 His debut came on 2 January 1911 against Nottingham Forest in a 2–2 draw.
 Carr scored both goals in front of a crowd of 15,000.
 That was the only appearance he made that season, his next game not coming until 27 January 1912.
 He made only three further appearances that season, scoring one goal.
 Carr made his mark the following season with 16 goals in 30 appearances, before going on to score 59 further times for Middlesbrough.
+He played a major role for Middlesbrough during their Second Division title wins in 1926–27 and 1928–29.

 After 20 years of service to Middlesbrough, Carr was transferred to Blackpool on 14 May 1930, for the sum of £500.
-He spent a season at Blackpool before moving on to Hartlepools United in 1931, firstly as player/coach and retired as a player in 1932.
+He spent a season at Blackpool before moving on to Hartlepools United in August 1931, firstly as player-coach and retired as a player in 1932.
+As a player-coach, Carr made ten appearances, scoring once for Hartlepools.